school-brainhack/school-brainhack.github.io/content/en/project/Exploring-PCN-Toolkit/index.md

 ## Results: Deliverables of this project

-At the end of this BraiHack school, these files will be made available:
+At the end of this BrainHack school, these files will be made available:
 - A [GitHub page](https://github.com/brainhack-school2022/dimitrijevic_project) containing all the modifications that were made to the PCN-toolkit tutorials
  - A [markdown file](https://github.com/brainhack-school2022/dimitrijevic_project/blob/main/PCNTutorial_steps/where_to_start.md) on where to start with the PCN-toolkit tutorials and [another](https://github.com/brainhack-school2022/dimitrijevic_project/blob/main/PCNTutorial_steps/data_formatting.md) on how to format the data adequately all in the PCNTutorial_steps directory on GitHub
  - A [markdown file](https://github.com/brainhack-school2022/dimitrijevic_project/blob/main/BrainHackCloud_steps/get_connected.md) on getting connected to the BrainHack Cloud to access HPC clusters as well as [one](https://github.com/brainhack-school2022/dimitrijevic_project/blob/main/BrainHackCloud_steps/neurodesk_access.md) on testing out the Neurodesktop container all in the BrainHackCloud_steps directory on GitHub